-Evolution.
-Divergence & Distribution.
-Platydiscus peltatus (Schönenberger et al. 2001a; Schönenberger & von Balthazar 2006), perhaps a member of Cunoniaceae, has been used to date the crown age of this clade (i.e. as stem Cunoniaceae) at (84.2-)83.5(82.8) m.y. (see Heibl & Renner 2012).
+Platydiscus peltatus (Schönenberger et al. 2001a; Schönenberger & von Balthazar 2006), perhaps a member of Cunoniaceae, has been used to date the crown age of this clade (i.e. as stem Cunoniaceae) at (84.2-)83.5(82.8) Ma (see Heibl & Renner 2012).

-CUNONIACEAE R. Brown, nom. cons.
-Back to Oxalidales
+CUNONIACEAE R. Brown, nom. cons. - Back to Oxalidales

-27[list]/280: Weinmannia (160), Pancheria (26).
-Largely temperate and tropical S. hemisphere, few African (map: from Good 1974).
+28 [list]/280 (330): Weinmannia (160), Pancheria (26).
+Largely temperate and tropical S. hemisphere, few from South Africa and Madagascar (map: from Good 1974).
 Photo: Flower, Flower.

-Chemistry, Morphology, etc. There are numerous lignified cells in the bark of Cunoniaceae.
+Chemistry, Morphology, etc..
+There are numerous lignified cells in the bark of Cunoniaceae.
 That Bauera has 1:3 nodes may be connected with the fact that it sometimes lacks stipules, however, there is considerable vegetative variation in the genus: When the leaves are trifoliate, there are no stipules; when the leaves are simple, the stipules are foliaceous.
 Eucryphia and other Cunoniaceae have very small sieve tube plastids, those of the former have protein inclusions only and are about the smallest known (Behnke 1988b).
 The leaf teeth have a glandular apex: the lower branch of the main vein goes into the tooth, the other proceeds above it.
 Nodal anatomy is variable, as is stipule development; single interpetiolar stipules may be paired as primordia (Rutishauser & Dickison 1989).
-The flowers in an inflorescence often open almost simultaneously (Bradford & Barnes 2001) and sometimes centrifugally.
-The nectary varies in position from extrastaminal to intrastaminal.
-The pollen grains are typically very small.
-Cunonia has two oblique carpels (Engler 1930b).
-There are often five traces to each carpel.
-The endosperm is described as being oily by Cronquist (1981) and Mabberley (1997), but starchy by Hopkins and Hoogland (2002) and Bradford et al. (2004).
-It is not clear how common pachychalazal seeds are (see Doweld 1998a).

 [Elaeocarpaceae [Brunelliaceae + Cephalotaceae]]: K/P valvate; inner integument 3-5 cells across.